Change-point detection based on weighted two-sample U-statistics: Main theoretical results

-The proof of the above theorem follows the ideas of Yao and Davis (1986) , who showed that for i.i.d.\ standard normally distributed data the suitably normalized likelihood ratio converges in distribution to a Gumbel extreme value distribution.
-An important tool in the proof is the celebrated Darling-Erd\H{o}s theorem on the asymptotic distribution of $\max_{1\leq k\leq n} \frac{1}{\sqrt{k}}|\sum_{i=1}^k X_i|$.
-We need a theorem like that, valid for dependent data.
-This result is stated in Theorem~\ref{thm:DE}.
-Such versions of the Darling-Erd\H{o}s theorem have been proved earlier, e.g.\ by Shorack (1979) , but not under the conditions that we have in the present paper. \\
+The proof of the above theorem follows the ideas of Yao and Davis \cite{DY:1986} who showed that for i.i.d. standard normally distributed data the likelihood ratio converges in distribution to a Gumbel extreme value distribution.
+An important tool in the proof is the celebrated Darling-Erd\H{o}s theorem on the asymptotic distribution of $\max_{1\leq k\leq n} \frac{1}{\sqrt{k}} |\sum_{i=1}^k X_i|$.
+Theorem~4 below establishes such a result for dependent data.
+Such theorems have been proved before, see e.g. Shorack \cite{S:1979}, but not under the conditions required in the present paper.